jumanasaif/PetCuddles_GP_Web/README.md

 # PetCuddles 🐾

+**This project is a Graduation Project submitted in partial fulfillment of the requirements for the degree of Bachelor of Computer Engineering at An-Najah National University.**
-**PetCuddles** is a comprehensive web and mobile platform designed for pet care in Palestine.
-It connects pet owners, clinics, veterinarians, and shops to provide efficient, AI-driven pet health, nutrition, adoption, shopping, and emergency services in one unified system.
+**PetCuddles** is a comprehensive web and mobile platform for pet care, designed to support pet owners, clinics, veterinarians, and shops in Palestine.
+This repository contains the **web version** of the platform, which offers features such as pet health tracking, clinic services, AI-based analysis, appointment booking, adoption, and more — all within a unified system that enhances pet care accessibility and organization.

 ---